thoughtbot/superglue/docs/digging.md

 used the Superglue generators, it will be included in an initializer.

-While traversing by index works fine, it can lead the wrong post being updated if your Redux state has changed by the time the request comes back.
+While traversing by index works fine, it can lead the wrong post being updated if your store state has changed by the time the request comes back.

 ### Attribute-based selection
 Attribute-based keys for collections look like this: